Artsakh State Museum

 I wanted to see this museum because I had read that it had many interesting objects relating to the Nagorno-Karabakh

-The latter is indeed the case – a surprisingly young and professional lady greeted me in very good English when I first went there.
+The latter was indeed the case – a surprisingly young and professional lady greeted me in very good English when I first went there.
 But unfortunately she had to inform me that because of a power cut, we couldn't go on the tour, or indeed even enter the museum.
 So I had to come back the next day.
 Never mind.
 And not their fault, of course.

 , or rather: the "Great Patriotic War", as it is known in all former Soviet countries.
 It's a bit dull, just like in most such museums in the former Soviet Union